harmony-one/sdk/README.md

 # Test with `ganache-cli`
 ** ganache-cli runs in js file **,

-In this case, we use geth to simulate the result, we don't need harmony's testnode running.
+In this case, we use ganache and ethereum's setting to simulate the result

+We don't need harmony's testnode running.

 1. open `examples`
 2. run `node testGanache.js`